 Samsung Galaxy F: Conclusions

-The Samsung Galaxy F is one of the most rumoured smartphones out there, though following the prototype preview, we expect rumours will start picking up over the next few months.
+The Samsung Galaxy F is one of the most rumoured smartphones out there, though following the prototype preview, we expect rumours will start picking up now.

-We will continue to update this feature as more rumours appear surrounding the Galaxy F.
+We will continue to update this feature as more rumours appear surrounding the Galaxy Flex.